 We will then hit the drill field and participate in non-conventional rescue techniques from shoring utilizing structural debris found at the scene to lifting/moving heavy objects with just tools found on suppression rigs that insure we are performing rescue operations as safely as possible with the resources on scene.
-The class will conclude with patient moving above and below grade utilizing simple systems designed to get the work done with limited equipment.
+We will conclude with pt. moving above and below grade utilizing simple systems designed to get the work done with limited equipment.